I swapped my weights for resistance bands for a month—here’s why you should, too

 I was so surprised by how good they were for working out on holiday that I swapped them for my usual weights when I got home.
 Here’s why they're my new go-to training tool.

-Save $5 If you want to invest in my favorite bit of workout equipment, now's a good time, as Amazon's Big Deal Day is happening.
-This set of five bands comes with various levels of resistance.
-They're long looped bands, which means they're useful for adding weight to moves like squats and can help you master your first pull-up.
+Want to invest in my favorite workout equipment?
+This set of five bands comes with various resistance levels and a lifetime warranty.
+They're long looped bands, which means they're useful for adding weight to moves like squats and deadlifts and can help you master your first pull-up.

 My core got stronger